-For film reviews and classifications, click a recent post or the Film Classifications Category in the right hand menu, or click here.
+For film reviews and classifications, select the Film Classifications Category in the menu, or click here.

 Film Classification in Canada